When was the last time, you did absolutely nothing, for at least ten minutes?

 It’s not easy to keep your mind still, is it?
 Especially today, when we’re used to processing so much information, all at once.

 Whether you realize it or not, your mind is your most precious resource.
-It’s where your ideas, feelings and creativity come to life.
-That’s why you need pamper it, keep it warm, keep it happy.
+It’s where your ideas, feelings, and creativity come to life.
+That’s why you need to pamper it, keep it warm, keep it happy.

 When anxiety hits…